Ombudsman for Banking Services and Investments (OBSI)

 The FCAC also helps educate consumers and monitors voluntary codes of conduct and public commitments designed to protect the interest of consumers.

-Write to: Financial Consumer Agency of Canada
+Mail: Financial Consumer Agency of Canada

-6th Floor, Enterprise Building
+427 Laurier Avenue West, 6th Floor, Enterprise Building

 The FCAC will determine whether the financial institution is in compliance.
 It will not, however, resolve individual consumer complaints.